 Getting Better Photos:

 Here we have the same location, different halter, better poses.
 Much closer to a decent photograph now.
-Stance is better.
+The stance is better.
 Photos are a little blurry.
 No big glare issues.
 This is taken with my Panasonic Digital Camera – Point and Shoot.

 Getting Better Photos Today